Dave Ramsey’s Baby Steps: The Better Version

 If you’re not yet familiar with Dave Ramsey, where have you been?

-He has a syndicated radio show on over 500 stations, a plethora of books, a TV show on Fox Business, Sean-Connery good looks, and all kind of online courses and seminars that you can find out more about at his popular website, Daveramsey.com.
+He has a syndicated radio show on over 500 stations, a plethora of books, a TV show on Fox Business, Sean-Connery good looks, and all kinds of high priced online courses and seminars that you can find out more about at his popular website, Daveramsey.com.

 He’s made millions preaching his 7 baby steps.
 So many millions, in fact, it allowed him to buy this 13,307 square foot compound, valued at around $10 million – twice that of the home of his neighbor, LeAnn Rimes.
 His 1,454 square foot garage is bigger than my entire home.